Rofecoxib: VIGOR study and publishing controversy

 Months after the preliminary version of VIGOR was published in the New England Journal of Medicine in November 2000, the journal editors learned that certain data reported to the FDA were not included in the NEJM article.
 Several years later, when they were shown a Merck memo during the depositions for the first federal Vioxx trial, they realized that these data had been available to the authors months before publication.
 The editors wrote an editorial accusing the authors of deliberately withholding the data.
 They released the editorial to the media on December 8, 2005, before giving the authors a chance to respond.
 NEJM editor Gregory Curfman explained that the quick release was due to the imminent presentation of his deposition testimony, which he feared would be misinterpreted in the media.
 He had earlier denied any relationship between the timing of the editorial and the trial.
 Although his testimony was not actually used in the December trial, Curfman had testified well before the publication of the editorial.

 The editors charged that "more than four months before the article was published, at least two of its authors were aware of critical data on an array of adverse cardiovascular events that were not included in the VIGOR article."
 These additional data included three additional heart attacks, and raised the relative risk of Vioxx from 4.25-fold to 5-fold.
 All the additional heart attacks occurred in the group at low risk of heart attack (the "aspirin not indicated" group) and the editors noted that the omission "resulted in the misleading conclusion that there was a difference in the risk of myocardial infarction between the aspirin indicated and aspirin not indicated groups."
 The relative risk for myocardial infarctions among the aspirin not indicated patients increased from 2.25 to 3 (although it remained statistically insignificant).
-The editors also noted a statistically significant (2-fold) increase in risk for serious thromboembolic events for this group, an outcome that Merck had not reported in the NEJM, though it had disclosed that information publicly in March 2000, eight months before publication.
+The editors also noted a statistically significant (two-fold) increase in risk for serious thromboembolic events for this group, an outcome that Merck had not reported in the NEJM, though it had disclosed that information publicly in March 2000, eight months before publication.

-The authors of the study, including the non-Merck authors, responded by claiming that the three additional heart attacks had occurred after the prespecified cutoff date for data collection and thus were appropriately not included.
-(Utilizing the prespecified cutoff date also meant that an additional stroke in the naproxen population was not reported.)
+The authors of the study, including the non-Merck authors, responded by claiming that the three additional heart attacks had occurred after the prespecified cutoff date for data collection, thus were appropriately not included.
+(Using the prespecified cutoff date also meant that an additional stroke in the naproxen population was not reported.)
 Furthermore, they said that the additional data did not qualitatively change any of the conclusions of the study, and the results of the full analyses were disclosed to the FDA and reflected on the Vioxx warning label.
 They further noted that all of the data in the "omitted" table were printed in the text of the article.
 The authors stood by the original article.